 During fall semester MAT students are placed in supervised internships in local high schools under the direction of trained and certified mentor teachers.
 The accompanying seminar provides students with an understanding of the adolescent as learner, and opportunities for directed reflection on themselves as teachers and learners, and their students as learners.
 Open only to MAT students.

-2 Duke content courses (6 units)
+2 Duke graduate-level content courses (6 units)

 MAT 744 Leading Through Teaching (3 units)